thiblahute/meson-website/Reference-manual.md

 This page lists functions and methods available in Meson scripts.
 For more in-depth documentation on how to use them, refer to the [manual](Manual).
+For more basic information about how Meson works, take a look at the [syntax reference](Syntax).

 ## Functions